intel/pinball2elf/README.md

 ├── pinball2elf.perf.sh
 └── pinball2elf.sim.sh
 ```
- These script use the environment variable P2E\_TEMP as the location (default '/tmp') of the directory to use to store intermediate temporary files.
+ These scripts use the environment variable **P2E\_TEMP** as the location (default '/tmp') of the directory to use to store intermediate temporary files.
 ### Instrumentation code
 ```
 instrumentation/